RDFLib/pyLODE/supermodel.md

 # pyLODE Supermodel

-A way to document single or multi-part ontologies.
+A way to document standalone and multi-part ontologies.

 ## Quickstart

 Example usage running pyLODE in the `supermodel` mode with the [Exemplification Ontology](https://github.com/Kurrawong/exem-ont).

-Running in `supermodel` mode with a single `owl:Ontology`.
+Running in `supermodel` mode for a standalone `owl:Ontology` model.

 > The `supermodel` mode also supports generating multi-part models using terms from the PROF vocabulary.
-See details below.
+This will be demonstrated a bit later.

 ```turtle
 # ... removed class and property definitions for brevity